Hgarnell/AUTcyberscient23B/README.md

 The variables you are loking to change are named `SERVER_HOSTNAME=example.com` and `SERVER_IP`

 ### Generating key for SSL cert
-openssl dhparam -out your/file/path 2048
+openssl dhparam -out your/file/path 2048 ( openssl dhparam -out /root/AUTcyberscient23B/dhparam/dhparam-2048.pem 2048)